steegosaur/codestats.lua/README.md

 Readme for codestats.lua
 ========================

-`codestats.lua` is a lua script for analyzing plaintext source code of various languages.
-It currently is in a rather simple form, and consists of the main script file and a configuration file for the language information.
+`codestats.lua` is a Lua script for analyzing plaintext source code of various languages.
+It is currently in a rather simple form, and consists of the main script file and a configuration file for the language information.
 More advanced algorithms for language recognisation, line counting, and so on may be coming.
 More statistics will also be added by time.

-The only requirement for running `codestats.lua` is merely a Lua 5.1-compliant interpreter.
-No external calls are made (files are handled with lua's built-in functions), and the script *should* therefore be platform independent.
+The only requirement for running `codestats.lua` is a Lua 5.1-compliant interpreter.
+No external calls are made (files are handled with Lua's built-in functions), and the script *should* therefore be platform independent.
-It has however not been tested on other platforms than GNU/Linux.
+However, it has not been tested on other platforms than GNU/Linux.

 The functions of `codestats.lua` are rudimentary.
 The syntax is simple: